Packing art requires specialty materials and services

 Moving An Art Collection

 Moving an art collection that consists of paintings or sculptures will require first class service.
-Whether your art collection holds value financially or sentimentally, knowledgeable expertise will be required when having to move each piece of artwork.
+Whether your art collection holds value financially or sentimentally, knowledgeable expertise will be required when having to move each piece of artwork and making the right space for it.

 Packing fine art is an art in itself!